Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 Let’s get started with Java Feature Toggles!

-As a first step, we need to create an account on https://www.flagsmith.com/.
-It offers simple sign-in with Google or GitHub options.
-Or you can just fill in your basic details at https://app.flagsmith.com/signup.
+As a first step, we need to create an account on https://flagsmith.com/.
+It offers simple sign in with Google or Github options.
+Or you can just fill your basic details on https://app.flagsmith.com/signup.
 The below screenshot shows the signup process:

-It will then ask you to create an organization.
-For the purpose of this tutorial, I’ll name it Java Tutorial.
-You can name it anything you prefer.
+It will then ask you to create an organisation.
+For the purpose of this tutorial I’ll name it Java Feature Flag WebServer Tutorial.
+You can name it anything you like.

 Next, we need to create a project inside this organisation

-We will come back to this screen when we want to add a feature toggle in Java to our application.
+We will come back to this screen when we want to add a feature flag to our application.

 Now, let’s start by creating a Java WebServer application.